-At the date of the review the annualised yield available under UK Government 10 Year Gilt is 4.20% per annum.
+At the date of the review the annualised yield available under UK Government 10 Year Gilt is 4.5% per annum.
 This will represent the risk-free rate of return expected on the investments of the Scheme.
-The average yield on "AA" rated Corporate Bonds for durations of 10 to 15 years is 5.56% p.a.
-The dividend yield on the FTSE All-Share was 3.83%.
+The average yield on "AA" rated Corporate Bonds for durations of 10 to 15 years is 5.5% p.a.
+The dividend yield on the FTSE All-Share was 3.8%.

 The Statement of Investment Principles agreed by the Trustees aims for medium risk with the focus on growth investments.
-The gross discount rate assumed for the valuation net of investment charges is 4.1% p.a. which is after allowance is made for a margin of 0.9% from the Trustees' average long term expected investment return.
+The weighted average gross discount rate assumed for the valuation net of investment charges is 6.6% p.a.